jllpons/genocrab/README.md

 ## About

 GenoCrab brings high-performance computing to genomics, all wrapped up in the efficient, memory-safe embrace of Rust.
-Born out of an MSc Bioinformatics assignment where no one specifically asked for a CLI tool. *Why Rust?
-All the cool kids program in Rust*.
+Born out of an MSc Bioinformatics assignment where no one specifically asked for a CLI tool. *And because all the cool kids program in Rust*.

 ## Features